 - Externally facing

-Funnelback's Fluster Cluster engine, a feature available in the Funnelback Search Engine, which provides users with a set of related sub topics (clusters) related to their search terms.
+Fluster is a feature available in the Funnelback search engine, which provides users with a set of related sub-topics (clusters) related to their search terms.
 The clusters allow users to determine search refinement suggestions derived from the content.